snjo/ScreenShotTool/README.md

 ## Region capture

-During region capture, the current screen the mouse cursor is on will display a region selection interface.
+During region capture, the region selection interface will appear on the monitor that the mouse cursor is on.
 Click and drag the mouse to create a selection.
 This can be refined with the keys shown below.

 To confirm the region, press Enter to save to file, C to copy the selection to the clipboard or E to open the selection in the Editor.
 Press Escape to exit.